copyrite/LwotcMinimalText/XComGame.md

 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Haywire Protocol
-You may target robotic and mechanical enemies with your GREMLIN, attempting to hack them and seize control.
+Attempt to hack an enemy with your GREMLIN.
 * Hacking a robotic enemy or turret pits the Specialist's Hacking stat against the enemy's Tech Defense stat.
 * Upgrading your GREMLIN will lead to an increased Hacking stat.
 * Hacked robotic enemies can only be controlled for a short time.

 ## HEAT Warheads
 Your grenades now pierce up to 2 point(s) of armor and shred 1 additional point(s) of armor.
-* Your grenades now pierce (ignore) up to 2 point(s) of armor and shred 1 additional point(s) of armor.
+* The innate shred thing

 ## Heavy Weapons
 This soldier is trained to use the XCOM gauntlet, a combination Rocket Launcher and Flamethrower.